widgetworks/api-docs/source/includes/_intro.md

  You can have multiple Widgets on the same page, just use the iframe id to refer to each instance specifically.

 <aside class="notice">
-The iframe id (*wiwo-bojumo* in this case) identifies your license and the iframe itself.
+The iframe id (*wiwo-bimade* in this case) identifies your license and the iframe itself.
 </aside>